soundpaint/rp2040pio-docs/monitor-commands.rst

   -l, --list (default: off)
             list names of available example hex dumps -s, --show=NAME (mandatory: no)
-            name of example hex dump to show
-  -e, --example=NAME (mandatory: no)
+            name of built-in example hex dump to show -e, --example=NAME (mandatory: no)
-            name of example hex dump to load
-  -f, --file=PATH (mandatory: no)
+            name of built-in example hex dump to load -f, --file=PATH (mandatory: no)
             path of hex dump file to load
   -a, --address=ADDRESS (mandatory: no)